 “The Trick is to EnjoY It”

-A Storyteller with strong material attachments, probably won’t XVII.
-The Starwelcome a card such as The Tower, which symbolizes detachment from anything that could stand in the way of spiritual development.
+A Storyteller with strong material attachments, probably won’t welcome a card such as The Tower, which symbolizes detachment from anything that could stand in the way of spiritual development.

 On the other side of the spectrum, the Storyteller who is in fact in search of an inner path, may well choose to use that exact same card as a steppin’ stone to the card that follows, The Star; therewith catching a first glimpse of enlightenment and share those findings with The World.